Tyriar/vscode-terminal-tabs/README.md

 - `terminalTabs.showTerminal9`: Shows the ninth terminal
 - `terminalTabs.showTerminal10`: Shows the tenth terminal

+__Note__: some common user-preferred shortcuts - eg, `Ctrl T` - are normally sent to terminal itself, rather than to the outside environment (where things like opening new terminal tabs are done).
+In order for that short cut to be used, open *File*, *Preferences*, and add `terminalTabs.createTerminal` to the `terminal.integrated.commandsToSkipShell` setting.

 ## Limitations

 - The terminals can only be tracked when they are created by the terminal API (See [Microsoft/vscode#13267](https://github.com/Microsoft/vscode/issues/13267)).
 It is currently not possible to intercept creation of the terminal panel on restart for example.